joselgarza/ePortfolio/index.md

 ## Original Artifact: Travlr Project (CS465) {#original}

-This is the original version of the Travlr full stack application, created during CS465 before any enhancements were applied.
+This is the original version of the Travlr MEAN stack application, created during CS 465: Full-Stack Development I (July - August 2025) before any enhancements were applied.

+The artifact began as an Express server-rendered HTML/Handlebars implementation and was later refactored into a modular Angular Single Page Application (SPA) later in the class.
+This refactoring allowed me to apply Separation of Concerns (SoC), improve maintainability, and align with modern front-end architecture standards.

 🔗 <a href="https://github.com/joselgarza/cs465-fullstack/tree/main" target="_blank">View Original Project (Main Branch)</a>